jackyli97/Jumpstarter/README.md

 Jumpstarter is a crowd-funding web application heavily based on Kickstarter.
 Here, innovators can share their work and raise the capital needed to launch their products.
 Users can back projects based on various reward levels.

 Jumpstarter makes use of a Rails/PostgreSQL backend with React and Redux on the frontend.
 This single page web application was designed and developed within a two-week time period.
-Future features that will be implemented include Search, Cateogories, and ability to view and edit your own projects.

 ## Features
 * Implementation of frontend to backend user authentication using BCrypt.